OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 </form>
 ```

-To automatically validate all requests other than GET, HEAD, OPTIONS and TRACE you need to add a global action filter with the [AutoValidateAntiforgeryToken](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.autovalidateantiforgerytokenattribute?view=aspnetcore-2.2) attribute inside your `Startup.cs` ([Source](https://andrewlock.net/automatically-validating-anti-forgery-tokens-in-asp-net-core-with-the-autovalidateantiforgerytokenattribute/)):
+To automatically validate all requests other than GET, HEAD, OPTIONS and TRACE you need to add a global action filter with the [AutoValidateAntiforgeryToken](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.autovalidateantiforgerytokenattribute?view=aspnetcore-2.2) attribute inside your `Startup.cs` as mentioned in the following [article](https://andrewlock.net/automatically-validating-anti-forgery-tokens-in-asp-net-core-with-the-autovalidateantiforgerytokenattribute/):

 ```csharp
 services.AddMvc(options =>